-2018-2019 UPWP Overview
+2019-2020 UPWP Overview

-The Unified Planning Work Program (UPWP) is adopted by the MRMPO Policy Committee and incorporates all transportation planning and supporting comprehensive planning activities in the Grants Pass Metropolitan Area by the Middle Rogue Metropolitan Planning Organization during the state fiscal year 2019 and serves as a means to satisfy 23 CFR 450.308.
+The Unified Planning Work Program (UPWP) is adopted by the MRMPO Policy Committee and incorporates all transportation planning and supporting comprehensive planning activities in the Grants Pass Metropolitan Area by the Middle Rogue Metropolitan Planning Organization during the state fiscal year 20201 and serves as a means to satisfy 23 CFR 450.308.
 It identifies work proposed by major activity and task and includes summary details about expected products.
 Funding for all projects is identified.
 The UPWP is intended to provide a framework for the coordination of transportation planning efforts for and within the region.
 It may be amended by the Policy Committee as needed to reflect changes in work tasks and funding.
 The amendment process is similar to the adoption process, in that public and agency comment is sought and a public hearing held prior to Policy Committee action.

-The State of Oregon fiscal year runs from July 1st to June 30th and is the functional year for the UPWP.
-It is numbered according to its second half i.e. the year beginning July 1, 2018 is numbered FY 2019.
+1 The State of Oregon fiscal year runs from July 1^{st} to June 30^{th} and is the functional year for the UPWP.
+It is numbered according to its second half i.e. the year beginning July 1, 2019 is numbered FY 2020.
 The MRMPO fiscal year is the same.
-The federal fiscal year 2018 begins October 1, 2018, and runs through September 30, 2019.
+The federal fiscal year 2019 begins October 1, 2019, and runs through September 30, 2020.

-This plan consists of three parts: Part I, tasks 1 through 5, represent the federally mandated and federally funded portion of the program to be fulfilled by the MRMPO, plus state and locally funded work to fulfill state as well as federal requirements; and Part II, task 6, which details additional work that is not federally mandated and is funded by other sources.
+This plan consists of three parts: Part I, Tasks 1 through 5, represent the federally mandated and federally funded portion of the program to be fulfilled by the MRMPO, plus state and locally funded work to fulfill state as well as federal requirements; and Part II, task 6, which details additional work that is not federally mandated and is funded by other sources.
 Part III covers ODOT planning projects within the MRMPO planning area that the agency expects to occur during the fiscal year.
-Additionally, UPWP Exhibit C is the MRMPO's annual self-certification for metropolitan transportation planning.